-This refers to Children, youth and adults who have significantly greater difficulty than most people with intellectual and adaptive functioning and have had such difficulties from a very early age (or the developmental period prior to age 18).
+This refers to children, youth and adults who have significantly greater difficulty than most people with intellectual and adaptive functioning and have had such difficulties from a very early age (or the developmental period prior to age 18).
 ‘Adaptive functioning’ means carrying out everyday activities such as communicating and interacting with others, managing money, doing household activities and attending to personal care.

-Why is this an area of importance for Psychiatrists and other Mental Health Professionals?
+Why is this an area of importance for psychiatrists and other mental health professionals?

-Compared to the general population, individuals with developmental disability have a much higher rate of psychiatric disorders, yet are typically under diagnosed, misdiagnosed, and/or underserved.
+Compared to the general population, individuals with neurodevelopmental disability have a much higher rate of psychiatric disorders, yet are typically under diagnosed, misdiagnosed, and/or underserved.
 It is imperative that we aim to improve mental health outcomes for these individuals, their families, and caregivers.

-Tranquille, in the Interior of BC was closed in 1985 and over the next ten years, the institutions of Glendale and Woodlands were closed and individuals moved to the community.
+Tranquille in the Interior of BC was closed in 1985, and over the next ten years, the institutions of Glendale and Woodlands were closed and individuals moved to the community.

 With these closures, specific health and social care protocols were developed between the Ministry of Health (now Ministry of Health Services) and the Ministry of Social Services.